 As of wwrite 3.1.0, you can use drag and drop on iOS 11 to import not only text, but also files.

 How does wwrite know what to put into a new file?

-wwrite is designed to take the contents of any file that is shared through iTunes and put it into a file.
+wwrite is designed to take the contents of any file that is shared through iTunes, or through drag and drop in iOS 11, and put it into a file.
 It will not attempt to read out any of the file, it will merely take the contents as-is and import it.